- Nominations may be submitted by any member of the Florida Library Association and others, if noted in the award description.

 Awards for Excellence in a Field of Endeavor

-Purpose:To promote awareness of the importance of good design and usability in web page development and to recognize outstanding examples of effective library web pages.
+Purpose:To promote awareness of the importance of good design and usability in web page development and to recognize outstanding examples of effective library web pages and a library's overall web presence, which may include blogs and other social media

-Awards will be presented in three categories to three Florida libraries (one in each category: public library; academic or special library; or youth services) that provide excellent service via the World Wide Web.
+This award will be presented to one Florida library that provides excellent service via the World Wide Web.

 Criteria: Excellence in the following: